Advanced Study Program

 Is the MIT Professional Education - Advanced Study Program a degree program?

-No. The Advanced Study Program is a professional certificate program and does not offer degrees.
-All fellows receive a certificate of completion at the end of their programs.
+The Advanced Study Program is not a degree program.
+All fellows receive a certificate of completion at the end of their studies.
+Fellows earn MIT academic credit and have an MIT transcript after taking classes.

 Can I pursue an MIT degree after the Advanced Study Program?

 Yes.
 Some fellows have later earned MIT degrees.
-To be admitted to a degree program, fellows must apply to the department of choice, which makes the acceptance decision.
+To be admitted to a degree program, fellows must apply to the department of choice.
+Each department makes their own acceptance decisions.

 Do I receive MIT credit?